-Three methods of connecting to an email server in general, from fast to slow include:
+Three methods of connecting to an email server in general from fast to slow include:

 - Microsoft Exchange ActiveSync (EAS)

-Many corporations using G Suite choose to use Google Sync & Exchange ActiveSync with their non-Android mobile devices:
+Gmail corporate accounts can use Google Sync & Exchange ActiveSync with their non-Android mobile devices:

 When clicking the Trash can icon or clicking Delete on a Gmail account connected via Exchange ActiveSync / Google Sync, the email message is either: